arvzx18/USTGlobalExercise/README.md

-# ExTest
+# USTGlobalTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.
+This project was generated to solve a programing exercise for USTGlobal

+## Installation
+Project contains several dependencies including:
+- Angular Material
+- HamerJs

+Remember to `npm` install before starting the project

 ## Development server